Lorraine Gradwell: Legacy

-A celebration of Lorraine's life was held on 2 October 2017 at Gorton Monastery.
-A tribute to Lorraine Gradwell was published by the Disability News Service and she had an obituary published online and in print in The Guardian.
-On 3 December 2017 at Liverpool Museum, Lorraine Gradwell was honoured alongside Bert Massie at a Disability History Month event, her campaign t-shirts on display.
-For International Women's Day, Lorraine Gradwell's daughter Jenny gave a speech from the event stage in Castlefield, Manchester at the end of the Walk for Women, 3 March 2018.
-On 7 September 2018, Lorraine Gradwell was commended onstage in a 'Roll of Honour' as a 'Great North Star' at an outdoor ceremony in Newcastle-Gateshead on the banks of the River Tyne marking the end of the Great Exhibition of the North festival.
+A celebration of Gradwell's life was held on 2 October 2017 at Gorton Monastery.
+A tribute to Gradwell was published by the Disability News Service and she had an obituary published online and in print in The Guardian.

+In December 2017 Gradwell was honoured alongside Bert Massie at a Disability History Month event at Liverpool Museum.
+For International Women's Day 2018, Gradwell's daughter gave a speech from the event stage in Castlefield, Manchester at the end of the Walk for Women.
+In September 2018, Gradwell was commended in a roll of honour' as a 'Great North Star' at an outdoor ceremony in Newcastle-Gateshead on the banks of the River Tyne, marking the end of the Great Exhibition of the North festival.